 Of course, PIA will also take care of the big stuff like blocking your location from websites as well as camera or microphone access, and download speeds remain above average with the VPN running.
 Also, in our testing we reported that PIA can access Netflix and Hulu – although it does struggle as an iPlayer VPN.

-While PIA doesn't offer the amount of server locations of ExpressVPN and support is somewhat lacking, it's a genuinely useful Chrome VPN extension available at a great price, and it's an option worth exploring.
+While PIA doesn't offer the polish of ExpressVPN and support is somewhat lacking, it's a genuinely useful Chrome VPN extension available at a great price, and it's an option worth exploring.

 Sign up now on the Private Internet Access website.

 CyberGhost is known as one of the top VPNs on the market, and another string to its bow is the free Chrome VPN extension on offer.
 While not as powerful as the paid VPN, the browser extension can work without installing a desktop client, meaning it's super simple to use.

 With 8 servers in 4 countries, there's a decent selection compared to some other free services, but we were really impressed with the streaming unblocking – you'll be able to watch US Netflix and BBC iPlayer.

 If you want the full package, for a very reasonable price you can upgrade to a huge 6,200 VPN servers in 90 countries, plus you'll get access to CyberGhost's excellent desktop app with its streaming and torrenting streaming system.
 You'll also get a kill switch, customer support and secure Flash access.